lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    The system of unit '*real*, for which energy is in kcal/mol, distance in Ångstrom, time in femtosecond, has been chosen for practical reason: the WHAM algorithm used in the second part of the tutorial automatically assumes the energy to be in kcal/mol.
+    The system of unit '*real*, for which energy is in kcal/mol, distance in Ångstrom, time in femtosecond has been chosen for practical reasons: the WHAM algorithm used in the second part of the tutorial automatically assumes the energy to be in kcal/mol.
 Atoms will interact through a